ROBERT BALLARD ENTERS THE STORY

 - Scarlup (German)

-The shops were closed next day; the townspeople and workers followed the funeral procession to the cemetery in Shakespeare Street where Mr. Ballard read the solemn burial service of the Church of England over the five men.
+The shops were closed next day; the townspeople and workers followed the funeral procession to the cemetery where Mr. Ballard read the solemn burial service of the Church of England over the five men.

 John Munro was the only married man.
 A relief fund was set up to help the injured and the family of John Munro.